rootVIII/threejs_walking/README.md

 * The dist/ folder included in this repo has had its paths altered in order to serve the project using Github pages.
-Rebuild the dist/ using the above steps folder if cloning and running locally!
+Rebuild the dist/ folder using the above steps if cloning and running locally!
+  The package.json uses python3 http server; remove this from the 'scripts' section if using a different web server for development.

 - Use directional arrows to move (hold shift to run).
   Hold 'p' while standing still to throw a haymaker.